laszlocsiki/bookstore/README.md

 # Bookstore

+This is an Angular demo application where I used angular firebase authentication and storage.
+Before any run/build process necessary firebase credentials have to be provided in the `src/environments/environment.ts` file.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+Project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

 ## Development server